Research Agenda

 The Legal Life of identity & intersectionality

-This area of my research a genda examines how law constructs, constrains, and operationalizes racial and intersectional identity.
+This area examines how law constructs, constrains, and operationalizes identity.
 I analyze how institutional and doctrinal investments in identity—through representation, credentialing, and inclusion logics—can reproduce the very hierarchies they purport to dismantle.
-Drawing from critical race theory, social psychology, and legal scholarship, I explore the consequences of law’s inability to fully engage the complexity of identity in shaping belonging, legitimacy, and social meaning.
+Drawing from critical race theory, social psychology, and legal scholarship, I explore the consequences of law’s inability to fully engage the complexity of identity in shaping belonging, legitimacy, and rights-claiming.